-5.3 Field Assessments Overview
+5.3 Field Assessment Overview

-The Designated Utilities will maintain program integrity through the Field Assessment60 process, which consists of routine and systematic assessment activities to support quality installations and assure that Participating Contractors comply with program rules.
-The Joint Efficiency Providers developed and will maintain the NYS Clean Heat Assessment process and protocols as described in the document, 61 which is implemented uniformly by the Designated Utilities and any representatives administering assessment activities on their behalf.
+The Designated Utilities will maintain program integrity through the Field Assessment process, which consists of routine and systematic assessment activities to support quality installations and assure that Participating Contractors comply with program rules.
+The Joint Efficiency Providers developed and will maintain the NYS Clean Heat Quality Policies and Procedures document, which describes protocols for the Field Assessment process and is implemented uniformly by the Designated Utilities and any representatives administering assessment activities on their behalf.
 These NYS Clean Heat Field Assessment activities will be supplemented by any utility-specific review or assessment of heat pumps that may be conducted for the purposes of program implementation and measure acquisition for any reason or at any time.